MLOps Blog

 With MLRun, you can write code once and then use automated solutions to run it on different platforms.
 The tool manages the build process, execution, data movement, scaling, versioning, parameterization, output tracking, and more.

 CML (Continuous Machine Learning) is a library for continuous integration and delivery (CI / CD) of machine learning projects.
-The library was developed by the creators of DVC, an open-source library for versioning ML models and experiments.
-Together with DVC, Tensorboard, and cloud services, CML should facilitate the process of developing and implementing ML models into products.
+The library was developed by the creators of DVC, an open-source library for versioning machine learning models and machine learning experiments.
+Together with DVC, Tensorboard, and cloud services, CML should facilitate the process of developing and implementing machine learning models into products.

 • Automate pipeline building

-CML was designed to automate some of the work of ML engineers, including training experiments, model evaluation, datasets, and their additions.
+CML was designed to automate some of the work of machine learning engineers, including training experiments, model evaluation, datasets, and their additions.

 • Integrate APIs